 • Employees who contribute $200 or less to their 403(b) each year

-• Employees who are participating in another employer-sponsored retirement plan, like a 401(k) or 457
+• Employees who participate in retirement plan, like a 401(k) or 457 of the employer

 • Employees who are non-resident aliens